MIDL-Conference/midl-website-2021/pages/index.md

 ## Registration is now open!

 Registration has now opened.
-Please register for the conference using the below button.
+Please register for the conference on the [registration page](/registration.html).

-{% from "_macros.html" import button %}
-{{ button("Register for MIDL 2021 here!", "https://srk-online.de/Buchungssystem/Buchungen") }}

 ## Paper Registration